robertwprogramming/RobertWareupdates3/README.md

 Update timeline - Early to mid 2020 : More focus on the logic behind implementing the latest features.

 Below are 2018-2019 screenshots of the first module worked on.
 Looking to add screenshots of the latest functionalities soon.
+Please note : Code is being migrated at the moment.

 ![Simulator Screen Shot - iPhone 8 Plus - 2019-08-17 at 15 06 20](https://user-images.githubusercontent.com/42416270/93535178-73760d00-f914-11ea-9901-e33de9f85217.png)